ajruckman/easyDream/parameters.md

 -----

 ## `mask-image`
-An image with an alpha (transparency) channel used to constraint each pixel in the result.
+An image with an alpha (transparency) channel used to constrain each pixel in the result.
 Must be a URL of an image uploaded to Discord.

 By default, this will use a naive approach that makes a hard cut at each round.
 This is not a very intelligent way to mask images.
 For a more intelligent method, use the `mask-interval` method.